Volunteer in the fight against AIDS

 Volunteering is an act of citizenship and solidarity that brings personal fulfillment to anyone who does.
 Volunteering is spontaneously devote part of their time to work for the social and community well.

 Working as a volunteer is also a learning experience, since you'll learn to better divide up our time, met people of very different realities from which it is used, thus assuming responsibility for a less unequal society posture.

 The State Department of Health, through its Office of STD / AIDS is initiating the formation of a group of volunteers called "FRIENDS OF PREVENTION AND CITIZENSHIP" who will be trained to work in various areas related to prevention and citizenship.
 Areas of focus will be:

 Prevention Campaign in the community, in the workplace and next to specific populations; Actions to support and care for persons living with HIV / AIDS (Home visits, hospital, etc.).
 Voluntary Support Homes of assisting people living with HIV / AIDS and other NGOs / AIDS; Volunteer for online dissemination of best practices in prevention and solidarity in social networks.

-Next Tuesday, day 27 May from the 8 17 hours, A training course for the training of the first group of volunteers in the auditorium of FUNESA, Basil Lane in Rock, No 33, Getúlio Vargas, Aracaju / SE (near the old Eastern Railway Station) will be held.
-Shall be entered 50 people.
+Next Tuesday, day 27 May from the 8 17 hours, a training will be held to train the first group of volunteers in the FUNESA auditorium at Travessa Basílio Rocha, number 33, Getúlio Vargas, Aracaju / SE (near the former Railway Station of the East).
+Will be entered 50 people.
 Registration may be made by telephone at the State Management DST / AIDS (3226-8322) or in person in Building Maria Feliciana (Sergipe State Bank Building), 18 floor, in the center of Aracaju.

 Can also be made via email: email@example.com; joseaugusto.oliveira @ saude.se.gov.br.